This week’s rotational real food meal plan and agenda include keeping up with fresh produce and taking a break from busyness.

-Day 2: corn, grapes, cauliflower, brussels sprouts, broccoli, avocado? (amaranth, tomato, orange, watermelon, raspberry)
+Day 2: corn, grapes, cauliflower, brussels sprouts, broccoli, avocado, raspberry (amaranth, tomato, orange)

-Day 2: grapes, cauliflower, brussels sprouts, broccoli, tomato, orange, amaranth, raspberry (avocado)
+Day 2: grapes, cauliflower, brussels sprouts, broccoli, amaranth, raspberry

-Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter (sorghum, beans, kiwi, quinoa)
+Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, kale, sunbutter (kiwi, quinoa)

-Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter, sorghum, quinoa
+Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, kale, sunbutter, sorghum, quinoa

 Day 4: pumpkin, lettuce, cucumber, cherries, split peas, rice (millet, egg, dairy)